tvdboom/ATOM/docs_sources/user_guide/data_cleaning.md

 <br>

-## Making Gaussian-like features
+## Normalizing the feature set

-Use the [Gauss](../../API/data_cleaning/gauss) class to transform the feature set to follow a Gaussian-like (or normal) distribution.
+Use the [Normalizer](../../API/data_cleaning/normalizer) class to transform the feature set to follow a Normal (Gaussian)-like distribution.
 In general, data must be transformed when using models that assume normality in the residuals.
 Examples of such models are [Logistic Regression](../../API/models/lr), [Linear Discriminant Analysis](../../API/models/lda) and [Gaussian Naive Bayes](../../API/models/gnb).
-The class can be accessed from atom through the [gauss](../../API/ATOM/atomclassifier/#gauss) method.
+The class can be accessed from atom through the [normalize](../../API/ATOM/atomclassifier/#normalize) method.

 !!! tip